 Steve Bogard, president of the Nashville Songwriters Association Int’l said Bruce is, “... obviously a talented writer.”

 The Chattanooga Songwriters Association awarded A Man Called Bruce the ‘Songwriter of the Month’ award for July 2012.

 Who is A Man Called Bruce?

 Bruce's roots are deep, his heart beats with the blues, and his soul is pure rock n' roll.
-His latest album, "RESONATOR" features 11 blues and roots songs all performed on an iron-body resonator guitar.
+His new album featuring 18 songs was recorded LIVE in the Studio.
+The previous album, "RESONATOR" features 11 blues and roots songs all performed on an iron-body resonator guitar.
 Listen to this album to learn why he calls it Swamp-O-Phonic.